linode/apl-docs/docs/for-devs/get-started/lab-6.md

 tkn pipelinerun logs docker-build-blue-latest-j5mmt -f
 ```

-But it's much easier to just open the Tekton dashboard and Click on `PipelineRuns`.
+But it's easier to just open the Tekton dashboard and Click on `PipelineRuns`.